-Next, we compare the three solutions with optimal smoothing parameter values for the respective coupling scheme, in order to arrive at the optimal coupling scheme overall.
-Radial profiles of the statistics are examined at three axial locations: at $x/R_B = 0.27, 2.18$ and 3.96.
-Figure 1 presents a comparison between the mean resolved axial velocity profiles of the three LES/PDF solutions and the S-LES solution.
+LES/PDF solutions and the S-LES solution.
 As we can see, both the TSV/PIC and the TSV/CIC implementation agree well with the S-LES solution.
-On the other hand, the PSV/CIC solution underpredicts the S-LES mean resolved axial velocity close the centerline, for the intermediate location of $x/R_B = 2.18$.
-The variance of the resolved axial velocity is more sensitive to the coupling scheme - its profiles are plotted on fig.2.
-Here, all three schemes are in good agreement with the S-LES solution near the inlet, at $x/R_B = 0.27$; at the intermediate location of $x/R_B = 2.18$, the two TSV solutions fall close to the S-LES solution, whereas the PSV/CIC solution overpredicts the peak value by 20%.
-The results are most sensitive at the downstream location of $x/R_B = 3.96$, where the TSV/CIC, TSV/PIC and PSV/CIC solutions overpredict the peak variance of the S-LES solution by respectively 11%, 43% and 314%.
+On the other hand, the PSV/CIC solution underpredicts the S-LES mean resolved axial velocity close the centerline, for the intermediate location of $x/R{BB} = 2.18$ .
+The variance of the resolved axial velocity is more sensitive to the coupling scheme - its profiles are plotted on Fig. 2.
+Here, all three schemes are in good agreement with the S-LES solution near the inlet, at $x/R{BB} = 0.27$ ; at the intermediate location of $x/R{BB} = 2.18$ , the two TSV solutions fall close to the S-LES solution, whereas the PSV/CIC solution overpredicts the peak value by 20%.
+The results are most sensitive at the downstream location of $x/R{BB} = 3.96$ , where the TSV/CIC, TSV/PIC and PSV/CIC solutions overpredict the peak variance of the S-LES solution by respectively 11%, 43% and 314%.

 Next, we examine profiles for mean resolved density and variance of the resolved density.
-Figure 3 shows the results for mean resolved density: it can be seen that the results are not sensitive to the coupling scheme - at $x/R_B = 0.27$, 2.18 all three LES/PDF solutions are in good agreement with the S-LES solution, whereas at $x/R_B = 3.96$ the TSV/CIC implementation falls almost on top of the S-LES curve, whereas the other two solutions: TSV/PIC and PSV/CIC, underpredict it slightly.
-Finally, profiles of the variance of the resolved density can be seen on fig.4.
-Here, all three LES/PDF solutions underpredict the S-LES solution at $x/R_B = 0.27$, 2.18, whereas the TSV/PIC solution overpredicts slightly at $x/R_B = 3.96$.
+Fig. 3 shows the results for mean resolved density: it can be seen that the results are not sensitive to the coupling scheme - at $x/R{BB} = 0.27$ , 2.18 all three LES/PDF solutions are in good agreement with the S-LES solution, whereas at $x/R{BB} = 3.96$ the TSV/CIC implementation falls almost on top of the S-LES curve, whereas the other two solutions: TSV/PIC and PSV/CIC, underpredict it slightly.
+Finally, profiles of the variance of the resolved density can be seen on Fig. 4.
+Here, all three LES/PDF solutions underpredict the S-LES solution at $x/R{BB} = 0.27$ , 2.18, whereas the TSV/PIC solution overpredicts slightly at $x/R{BB} = 3.96$ .
 Overall, the TSV/CIC scheme is in best agreement with the S-LES results.

 From the examination of the radial profiles of velocity and density statistics of the most accurate TSV/CIC, TSV/PIC and PSV/CIC solutions, we conclude that the optimal coupling scheme is TSV/CIC with smoothing parameter $\alpha = 1.0$ (which corresponds to no smoothing).
+While smoothing reduces the noise present in the PDF specific volume passed back to the LES solver, it is not unexpected that for certain coupling schemes the minimal amount of error is achieved with little or no smoothing, as the value of the smoothing parameter controls the tradeoff between decreasing statistical errors and decreasing deterministic errors caused by the smoothing itself.

-Moreover, we note that this LES/PDF solution can accurately match the S-LES profiles, even for the most sensitive statistic - variance of axial velocity.
+We note that this LES/PDF solution can accurately match the S-LES profiles, even for the most sensitive statistic - variance of axial velocity.
 Since the present test case is hydrodynamically similar to the Sandia/Sydney Bluff Body Flame, which is a representative application for an LES/PDF solution, this leads us to the conclusion that TSV/CIC is a satisfactory coupling scheme for LES/PDF methods.